ViCCo-Group/thingsvision/README.md

 - `source` indicates from which source you want to use a network  (e.g., `torchvision`, `keras`, `timm`, `custom`.).<br>
 - `model_name` denotes the specific network architecture you want to use.
 Sometimes, the same network architecture is available from different sources, though.
 Therefore, within `thingsvision`, you have to use the source-specific model name when declaring the model.
 For torchvision's abbreviations, look [here](https://github.com/pytorch/vision/tree/master/torchvision/models).
 For CORnet's abbreviations, look [here](https://github.com/dicarlolab/CORnet/tree/master/cornet).
 To separate the string `cornet` from its variant (e.g., `s`, `z`) use a hyphen instead of an underscore (e.g., `cornet-s`).
 - `batch_size` indicates how many images in parallel `thingsvision` shall process.
 The higher, the more RAM of your machine is used (and it might appear unresponsive).
 The lower, the longer it takes to extract all features.
 A good default value is 64.
-- `class_names` is an optional list of class names for class dataset.
+- `class_names` is an optional list of class names for a class dataset.
-- `file_names` is an optional list of file names according to which features should be sorted.
+- `file_names` is an optional list of file names according to which the extracted features should be sorted.
 - `module_name` denotes for which specific module of your chosen network architecture you want to extract features.
 You can see all module names of your chosen network by executing `extractor.show_model()` (see example below).